-I have been writing about the subject of professional wrestling since 2001 and have carved a reputation for myself as one of the more knowledgeable writers on the internet.
+I’ve been covering professional wrestling since 2001, earning a reputation as one of the internet’s more informed writers on the subject.

 Smoky Mountain Wrestling TV Recaps

-Smoky Mountain Wrestling was a professional wrestling promotion that ran from October 1991 until December 1995 and was owned by Jim Cornette, Sandy Scott, Stan Lane, and backed financially by Rick Rubin.
-They held shows in Tennessee, Kentucky, West Virginia, Virginia, and North Carolina.
+Smoky Mountain Wrestling was a professional wrestling promotion operational from October 1991 to December 1995.
+Owned by Jim Cornette, Sandy Scott, and Stan Lane, with financial backing from Rick Rubin, it hosted events across Tennessee, Kentucky, West Virginia, Virginia, and North Carolina.

 Below are reviews of their TV shows and PPVs.